insight-icon/insight-icon-contributions/status-updates/201909-status-update.md

 ﻿# Insight-ICON Monthly Progress Report

 Hello ICON Blockchain!
 Insight Data Science here to give the first of the monthly status updates for our P-Rep Election campaign for ICON.
-As many of you know, there is an election underway to find 22 qualified teams to for the decentralization network for the ICON Blockchain.
+As many of you know, there is an election underway to find 22 qualified teams to decentralize the validation network for the ICON Blockchain.
 While we at Insight are mainly focused on tech, we are executing a broad strategy to grow the ICON ecosystem as a whole.
 Here are some of the highlights.

 - Outreach Campaign
-    - Published [6] ICON focussed Medium articles
+    - Published 5 ICON focused Medium articles
     - Hosting weekly infrastructure calls
     - Planning ICON events
 - Fellow Program + Staffing
     - Allocated 3 DevOps fellows to ICON Infrastructure Projects
-    - [Hired fulltime DevOps engineer to build infrastructure]
+    - Hired fulltime DevOps engineer to build infrastructure
 - Technical
     - Built one-click solution for deploying P-Rep and Citizen nodes
     - Managing roughly 10k lines of infrastructure as code over 25 repositories